Options and Settings - Display Options

 Show MIDI Cue # in Next Manual Cue: If you use MIDI Cue Numbers (see Cue Properties) then this option enables you to include the MIDI Cue Number (where present) with the Description in 'Next Manual Cue'.

 Font Size for Cue List and Hotkey List: Here you can select a different font size for these items on the main window.
 You may find it beneficial to have a larger font size in Performance Mode.

 Cue Panel Height: This allows you to increase or decrease the height of the cue panels on the main window.
 You may find it beneficial to set an increased height for Performance Mode.

 Show Sub-Cues in Cue Panels: If this checkbox is clear then SCS will display just one cue panel per cue regardless of the number of sub-cues (except for Playlists which will display two cue panels if there are at least two files in the Playlist).
 The cue panel displayed will be for the primary sub-cue.
-By default this option is selected for Design Mode and clear for Performance Mode.
+By default this option is selected for Design Mode and Rehearsal Mode, but clear for Performance Mode.

 Show Hidden Auto-Start Cues in Cue Panels: In Cue Properties you can specify an auto-start cue to be hidden in the main window.
 By using Bulk Edit you can apply this, if required, to all auto-start cues, which means that the main window will only show manual-start cues.
-Although this may be what you ultimately want, if you are having some difficulty with some of you auto-starts, this option allows you to force the 'hidden' auto-start cues to be shown.
+Although this may be what you ultimately want, if you are having some difficulty with some of your auto-starts, this option allows you to force the 'hidden' auto-start cues to be shown.
 By default the checkbox is clear.

 Show Hotkey Cues in Cue Panels: When a hotkey cue plays it normally appears in the cue panels while it is playing.
 If you want to suppress this action, just clear this checkbox.